Leopard20/Foxit-Reader-quick-scroll/README.md

 Not anything fancy.
 Pretty much anyone could do this.
 Just figured it might be of use to some people.

 I prefer to use the side buttons of my mouse as PageUp/PageDown to faster scroll through a PDF file.
-I didn't want to modify the original exe file.
+But I didn't want to modify the file FoxitReader.exe to acheive this.
 So instead I replaced the program FoxitUpdate.exe (because it runs on every launch, and I don't use auto updaters anyway) with this one.

 # **Features:**
 1. Runs automatically when you open a PDF file.